Kristian Zahrtmann: Student travels

-He tried to extract a travel stipend from the Academy three times, which should have been due him as winner of the large gold medal, but the funds were not forthcoming until two years later.
+Zahrtmann tried to extract a travel stipend from the Academy three times, which should have been due him as winner of the large gold medal, but the funds were not forthcoming until two years later.
 Zahrtmann spent the summer of 1873 at Hornbæk (Helsingør municipality) in the company of fellow painters Peder Severin Krøyer and Viggo Johansen.

-He finally traveled to Italy in December 1875 with financing from his father, before he received a travel grant from the Academy.
+Zahrtmann finally traveled to Italy in December 1875 with financing from his father, before he received a travel grant from the Academy.
 1875-1878 he resided in Italy (Rome, Siena, Amalfi and Saracinesco), where he produced a number of paintings.
 He later returned to Italy many times, including in 1882–1884 on an Ancher Fund grant along with artists Joakim Skovgaard, Theodor Esbern Philipsen, and Viggo Pedersen.
 He was fascinated by everyday life there, by the strong Italian sun, the vivid colors, and the exotic splendor of Roman Catholic Church rites which he depicted in many paintings.

-In June 1883 he traveled for the first time to Civita d'Antino, a mountain town he came to consider his second home.
+In June 1883, Zahrtmann traveled for the first time to Civita d'Antino, a mountain town he came to consider his second home.
 Between 1890 and 1911 he spent every summer in Civita d'Antino, living with the Cerroni family and gathering friends and students in an annual artist colony.
 He was named an honorary citizen of the town in 1902.

-He also traveled to Greece several times, as well as to France and Portugal.
+Zahrtmann also traveled to Greece several times, as well as to France and Portugal.

-He exhibited at the World's Exhibition in Paris in 1878, 1889, and 1900, and in Chicago in 1893.
+Zahrtmann exhibited at the World's Exhibition in Paris in 1878, 1889, and 1900, and in Chicago in 1893.
 He won a bronze medallion at the World Exhibition in Paris 1900.